ePages-de/epages-docs/_posts/2017/2017-03-28-microxchg-2017-microservices-conference.md

 **Afternoon:**

 * How to properly blame things for causing latency: An intodurction to distributed tracing and Zipkin (Adrian Cole)
-* Micorservies, Conway's Law and the Innovator's Dilemma (Andrea Stubbe)
+* Microservices, Conway's Law and the Innovator's Dilemma (Andrea Stubbe)
 * How to monitor Microservices with dtrace and sysdig (Jorge Salamero)

 ## Insights into "Beyond OAuth2: End to End Microservice Security"